The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 The hard climb finishes at the rocks, we walk already in a pine forest.
-After a few minutes the path of the Blue Trail crosses the shady valley and the hard rise of the path continues.
+After a few minutes the path of the Blue Trail crosses a shady valley and the hard rise of the path continues.
 Finally we get to the first weekend houses of Dobogókő.
 We turn onto a gravel road and reach the car park of the summit on it.
-We cross the asphalt road beside a wooden benches and desks of a buffet and after a few steps we stand already in front of the tourist house.
-We can find the stamp of the Blue Trail at its door (Dobogókő, turistaház).
+The Blue Trail crosses the asphalt road beside the wooden benches and desks of a buffet and after a few steps we stand already in front of the busy tourist house.
+We can find the stamp of the Blue Trail at its door (Dobogókő Mountain, tourist house, stamping place).

 The peak of Dobogókő is exactly seven hundred meter tall and it is one of the central mountains of the Pilis.
 Dobogókő is perhaps the most well-known tourist centre in the surroundings of the capital, busses go till the peak of the mountain in every hour.
-This peak was an eye-witness of the birth and the history of the Hungarian tourism and hiker movement.
+This peak was the eye-witness of the birth and the history of the Hungarian tourism and hiker movement.
 The first tourist hostel - a small wooden shelter - was built in 1898, more than hundred years ago.
 In that time only hikers could visit it and the peak of the mountain, the asphalt road was built only in 1935.
 Since that time Dobogókő has become a popular target not only for the hikers, even for the day-tripper people.
 The old building stands on the left side of the big tourist hostel and there is a small museum among its walls.

-After stamping we can visit the lookout terrace of Dobogókő, it is exactly behind the tourist hostel.
-The Blue Trail turns right beside the terrace onto the gravel promenade leading on the ridge of the mountain, passes the big building of the Hotel Nimród and after the tents of the Jurta tábor reaches the beginning of the ski slope.
-The Blue Trail crosses the narrow asphalt road here and turns onto a dirt road.
-We get to the next junction of dirt roads after twenty minutes, meanwhile we walk on the long and wide ridge of the mountain, our elevation didn't decrease a lot from the lookout terrace!
+After stamping at the door of the tourist house we can visit the lookout terrace of Dobogókő, it is exactly behind the hostel.
+The Blue Trail turns right beside the terrace onto the gravel promenade leading on the ridge of the mountain, passes the big building of Hotel Nimród and after the tents of the Jurta Camp reaches the beginning of the ski slope.
+The Blue Trail crosses the narrow asphalt road here and turns onto a dirt road lading into the forest.
+We get to the next junction of dirt roads after a twenty minutes long walk, meanwhile we walk on the long and wide ridge of the mountain, our elevation didn't decrease a lot from the lookout terrace!

 We continue the hike beside the fence of the forester’s lodge at the edge of a grassy meadow and reach the forest after a few dozen steps.
-We cross the Bükkös-patak (Bükkös Stream) on a wooden pedestrian bridge again and pass by the memorial column of Lenkó Ede.
+We cross the Bükkös-patak on a wooden pedestrian bridge again and pass by the memorial column of Lenkó Ede.
 He was a simple hiker and died on that place during a hike on the New Years Eve in 1917.
 After the monument the path of the Blue Trail turns into the winding valley of the Bükkös-patak.

-The footpath escorts the meandering stream in the valley, and it crosses its the stony bed in the shady forest many times.
+The footpath escorts the meandering stream in the valley, and it crosses the stony bed in the shady forest many times.
 It is a very nice section of the hike, we can hear only the gurgle noise of the Bükkös-patak.
 We get to a big clearing after a quarter an hour.
 It is the place of a former pioneers’ camp, it was closed after the regime change.
-A big resting place is located here now with wooden desks, benches and a big shelter.
+A big resting place is located here with wooden desks, benches and a big shelter.

-After the clearing we pass the small Kárpát-forrás (Kárpát Spring) and cross the stony bed of the creek on a wooden pedestrian bridge.
-After that our winding path leads on the left side of the Bükkös-patak and after a five minutes long walk reaches the junction of the marked trails.
-The path of the signs goes on straight, but the Blue Trail turns left and crosses an asphalt road.
-We continue our hike in the bottom of the narrower Öreg-nyílás-völgy (Öreg-nyílás Valley) first in the rocky bed of the seasonal brook, later in the right side of the valley.
+After the clearing we pass the small Kárpát-forrás (Kárpát Spring) and cross the stony bed of the brook on a wooden pedestrian bridge.
+After that our winding path stays on the left side of the Bükkös-patak and at the end of a five minutes long walk reaches the junction of marked trails.
+The path of the signs goes on straight, but the Blue Trail turns left and crosses a forest cultivating asphalt road.
+We continue our hike on the bottom of the narrower Öreg-nyílás-völgy (Öreg-nyílás Valley) first in the rocky bed of a seasonal brook, later in the right side of the valley.

 After a quarter hour long walk we turn onto the asphalt road of the valley, this road leads already high above the stony bed of the stream.
-We go about 400 steps on it and turn down from this narrow asphalt strip.
+We go about 400 steps on it and turn off from this narrow asphalt strip.
 The path descends steeply into the bottom of the valley again, cross the bed of the stream and climb out on the other side.
 Later our path ascends mildly and after a ten minutes long comfortable walk we reach the edge of the forest at the ridge of the hill.

 The building of Kis Rigó vendéglő (Little Blackbird Restaurant) stands in front of us, there is a nice view towards the next valley from the house.
 We find a Blue Trail stamp in its box at the gate of the restaurant's fence.
 The path of the Blue Trail goes on beside the fence of the restaurant, turns together with the chain link fence and descends until the junction of asphalt roads.
-We cut the hairpin bend of the road and reach the first houses of Pilisszentlászló village soon.
+We cross the junction, cut the hairpin bend of the road and reach the first houses of Pilisszentlászló village soon.
 We descend continuously on the winding road until the centre of the settlement.
-The Gesztenyés Pub (Pilisszentlászló, Gesztenyés söröző) stands on the main square in the shade of big horse chestnut trees.
+The Gesztenyés Pub (Pilisszentlászló village, stamping place) stands on the main square in the shade of big horse chestnut trees.
 We can find another stamp of the Blue Trail in the pub.
 If the pub is closed, we find stamps in the confectionary (it is located on the other side of the road) or in the Jánosikova Pub (a few dozen steps on the Béke utca).

-The Blue Trail leaves the meadow on a narrow path, but it leads into a gravel dirt road after a few hundred steps.
-We walk on this road, pass the grassy Pálócki-rét (Pálócki Meadow) and get to a junction of dirt roads at the corner of a fenced area of a clear-cut.
+The Blue Trail leaves the meadow on a footpath, but it joins to a gravel dirt road after a few hundred steps.
+We walk on this road, pass the grassy Pálócki-rét (Pálócki Meadow) and get to a junction of dirt roads at the corner of the fenced area of a clear-cut.
 The signs stay on the dirt road, but the signs turn left, onto a footpath.
 The here beginning choose another path.
 We walk farther on the other side of the fenced area, and at the end of it enter the forest again.
 Our path leads in the side of the Urak asztala Mountain about in the same level, but the mountainside will be always steeper and steeper.
-After a while we get to the steepest part of the mountainside, the path becomes very narrow and we have to watch our every step!
+After a while we get to the steepest part of the mountainside, the path becomes very narrow here and we have to watch our every step!
 Fortunately this section of the trail isn’t too long and after a while we leave the steep mountainside and our path will be wider again.